COVID-19 Frequently Asked Questions

 Can I still order takeout or delivery from restaurants?

 Yes.
-Restaurants and bars can continue to provide takeout and delivery services. \Visit www.flower-mound.com/restaurants for a list of current services offered by local restaurants.
+Restaurants and bars can continue to provide takeout and delivery services.
+Visit www.flower-mound.com/restaurants for a list of Flower Mound restaurants.

 Can I get groceries or packages delivered to my home?